api3dao/signed-api/packages/api/README.md

 #### `allowedAirnodes`

-The list of allowed Airnode addresses.
+The list of allowed Airnodes with authorization details.
 If the list is empty, no Airnode is allowed.
 To whitelist all Airnodes, set the value to `"*"` instead of an array.

 Example: